DHARPA-Project/kiara.documentation/docs/extending_kiara/pipelines/assemble_pipelines.md

 kiara --pipelines my_first_pipeline.yaml run import.filtered_table ... ... ...
 ```

-#### Adding the pipeline to a *kiara* plugin
+#### Including the pipeline in a *kiara* plugin

 In case we want to 'publish' our pipeline so it can be re-used as part of a *kiara* plugin (which may or may not contain native 'Python' modules/operations, custom data-types, etc.), this is also easy to do.
-If you have followed the `writing your own *kiara* module` tutorial, you'd have created a *kiara* plugin project from a template.
+If you have followed the 'writing your own *kiara* module' tutorial, you'd have created a *kiara* plugin project from a template.
 To add your pipeline to this plugin, simply copy/move it into the directory `src/kiara_plugin/<YOUR_PLUGIN_NAME>/pipelines`.
 Naming the pipeline and adding documentation works the same as outlined in the previous chapter.

 If you add pipelines to a *kiara* context this way, nothing else should be necessary, *kiara* will auto-discover all the pipelines added like this, and you can use the assigned 'pipeline_name' as value of the `module_type` key in your step description, if you want to run it within another pipeline.